open-autopilot/autopilot/README.md

 This project is an autopilot designed to be run on all kinds of hardware for the agro conditions.

 ## buildtools
 To build this project you need to use the 'buildtools'.
 There you have multiple commands.
-To see what they can do you can run --help to see all options.
+To see what they can do, see all options below.

 The tools available are:
 - build.sh (options --service | -s, --platform | -p)